paulcosmos/new-world-template/content/reviews/review-1.md

 ---
-title: James
+title: Cathy Steward
 type: review
 rating: 5
 location:
 ---

-Excellent!
-Great final result and a very friendly service.
-Highly recommended.
+Really pleased with our new TV cupboard.
+I would highly recommend Lewis, he’s done a very professional job.
+Thank you Lewis